kaaengine/kaa/docs/tutorial/part05.rst

 We need to learn about 3 new types of nodes which we need to simulate the physics in the game:

 * :code:`SpaceNode` - it represents physical simulation environment.
-Typically, a scene will need just one SpaceNode.
+Typically, a scene will need just one SpaceNode, but you can have more if needed.
 SpaceNode has the following properties:

   * :code:`gravity` - a Vector.
 A force affecting all BodyNodes added to that SpaceNode.
 Default is zero vector (no gravity).
   * :code:`damping` - a float between 0 and 1, representing friction forces in the simulation space.
 The smaller it is, the faster a freely moving objects will slow down.
 Default is 1 (no damping)
   * width/height dimensions are not meanigful for the SpaceNode - it always covers the whole scene

+.. raw:: html

+	<p></p>

 * :code:`BodyNode` - represents a physical body.
 It has the same properties as Node (in fact it inherits from the Node class) but adds a few new ones, such as: